-- Possibility to gain detailed knowledge on the software platforms supported by WiSHFUL and to extend these platforms with more advanced control functionalities and richer unified program interfaces. - Possibility to extend your wireless hardware with one of the flexible software platforms supported by WiSHFUL, or with the unified programming interfaces defined in WiSHFUL. - Possibility to federate your testbed with other advanced wireless testbeds that not only support wireless hardware, but also flexible software platforms with clearly defined control interfaces (UPIs).
-The availability of a wireless testbed with software platform support will increase the usage of your testbed by external experimenters. - The simplified application process compared to the one from the standard H2020 calls together with a rapid review process by independent external evaluators; - An extra benefit is the dedicated support from skilled WiSHFUL members.
-Each proposer should seek a supporting WiSHFUL consortium partner (the Patron) that will be in charge of dedicated (advanced) support of the extension.
+- The simplified application (and reporting) process compared to the one from the standard H2020 calls together with a rapid review process by independent external evaluators; - An extra benefit is the dedicated support from skilled WiSHFUL members.
+Each proposer should seek a supporting WiSHFUL consortium partner (the Patron) that will be in charge of dedicated (advanced) support of the Experiment.